ZarkosHQ/CatProject/README.md

 npm run start
 it will open the project in a window and printing to console will show in the browser inspect element

+If the client crashes, or your missing any packages.
+You will have to do npm install in the console.
+This can be applied to the server as well.